slaisha/power-bi-finance-salon/README.md

 ### Built With
 ###### Data Sources and Tools
-* **Power BI**: The primary tool for data visualization and dashboard creation, featuring advanced capabilities for interactive and real-time analysis.
+* **Power BI**: The main tool for data visualization and dashboard creation, offering advanced features for interactive and real-time analysis.
-* **BigQuery**: Utilized for processing and analyzing large datasets, taking advantage of its powerful data warehousing features.
+* **Snowflake**: Used for processing and analyzing large datasets, leveraging its robust data warehousing capabilities.
-* **dbt (data build tool)**: Employed for transforming data in the warehouse, enabling efficient and scalable analytics workflows.
+* **dbt (data build tool)**: Used for transforming data within the warehouse, supporting efficient and scalable analytics workflows.

 <!--